 John Foy & Associates has been helping injured workers for over 20 years.
-We understand the workers compensation system, the insurance companies and how to get them to pay the full amount you deserve.
+We understand the workers’ compensation system, the insurance companies, and how to get them to pay the full amount you deserve.
 Let us give you a free consultation to discuss your claim.
-Call us at 404-400-4000 and get your free consultation today.

-Workers compensation or “Workers comp” is a government program that provides protection to workers who are injured on the job.
+Workers’ compensation, or “workers’ compensation,” is a government program that provides protection to workers who are injured on the job.
 It is one of our most important worker rights in this country.
 It has two goals:

-- Get you, the injured worker, the medical care and financial support you need
+- To get you, the injured worker, the medical care and financial support you need

-- Avoid the need for slow, expensive lawsuits to resolve workplace injuries
+- To avoid the need for slow, expensive lawsuits to resolve workplace injuries

 The way the program works is simple.
 By law, employers must carry an insurance policy that protects their workers.
 If you get injured at your workplace, this policy provides coverage for your injuries and recovery.

-- Workers comp is not a “handout.”
-The insurance policy is paid for in large part by deductions from the workers’ pay checks.
+- Workers’ compensation is not a “handout.”
+The insurance policy is paid for in large part by deductions from the workers’ paychecks.

-- Workers comp is your right in any workplace injury, regardless of how it happened or the kind of job you perform.
+- Workers’ compensation is your right in any workplace injury, regardless of how it happened or the kind of job you perform.

-Your workers comp benefits should pay for the entire cost of your injury, including lost work time.
+Your workers’ compensation benefits should pay for the entire cost of your injury, including lost work time.
 Standard benefits for most injuries include:

 - A paycheck until you are able to return to work.
-This pay check is typically less than your normal pay, but it is completely tax-free.
+This paycheck is typically less than your normal pay, usually 2/3rds, but it is completely tax-free.

 If your injury leads to a permanent condition or any kind of ongoing disability, you will also receive additional financial benefits.
 Families of workers will also receive added benefits in the tragic event of a death in the workplace.
 It is impossible for money to make up for these kinds of terrible losses, but the benefits can offset their financial impact.

-In general, any injury that happens at work should be covered.
+In general, any injury that happens at work should be covered, no matter how small.
 This means:

 An injury will not usually be covered if it did not happen on the premises at work.
 However, there are many exceptions to this.
 Your injury may still be covered if:

 Never.
-In fact, in the City of Decatur, workers compensation has explicitly replaced lawsuits when it comes to workplace injuries.
-You are not allowed to sue your employer.
-There are several reasons for this:
+In fact, in Decatur, workers’ compensation has explicitly replaced lawsuits when it comes to workplace injuries.
+You are not allowed to sue your employer directly, and there are several reasons for this: